HumanBrainProject/olfactory-bulb-3d/README.md

 ### How to run this model

-Make sure you have neuron with Python2 is installed (or neuron module loaded).
+Make sure you have neuron with Python3 installed (or neuron module loaded).
 You can then compile mod files as:

 ```
 cd sim